 Homelessness is unacceptable.
 If you believe that everyone deserves the dignity of a home, there are several ways you can advocate on behalf of your neighbors and make your voice heard.

 We are often asked what people should do when they encounter a panhandler.
 First, it is important to know that not everyone who chooses to panhandle is experiencing homelessness, and not everyone experiencing homelessness will choose to panhandle.

-While it is ultimately a personal decision whether or not to give anything to panhandlers, MCCH encourages you to give panhandlers a Street Card, which lists a variety of resources for people in crisis, including food, clothing, employment services and shelter.
-Contact us to request copies of our street cards to be mailed to you.
+While it is ultimately a personal decision whether or not to give anything to panhandlers, MCCH encourages you to give panhandlers a Resource Card, which lists a variety of resources for people in crisis, including food, clothing, employment services and shelter.
+Contact us to request copies of our resource cards to be mailed to you.

 Organizing a community walk is a great way for schools, camps, congregations, businesses, and other local organizations to increase awareness of the issue of homelessness while raising critical funds for MCCH.
 Contact us at firstname.lastname@example.org to learn how you can organize a community walk.